bjmorgan/kinisi/README.md

 # kinisi

-Uncertainty nalysis and model comparison for atomistic molecular dynamics.
+Uncertainty analysis and model comparison for atomistic molecular dynamics.

 ## Goals
 - Estimate uncertainties in mean-squared displacements and squared mean-displacements.